 Defining Project Scope, Execution Requirements, and Constraints

-At the beginning of any product design and development project, precisely defining the scope and execution frameworks is considered one of the most crucial management actions.
-This stage serves as a foundational element in managing resources, time, and cost, and prevents deviations in the development path.
+At the outset of any product design and development project, clearly defining the project scope and execution frameworks is one of the most critical management actions.
+This stage establishes the foundation for effectively managing resources, time, and costs while helping prevent deviations from the intended development path.

 Precisely outlining these three sections at the project’s commencement ensures that:

-Creating alignment between the business, design, and engineering teams.
+Creating alignment between the business, design, and engineering team

 In the product development path, three main teams play a key role: